 These are cute and can be dressy, like at an all-inclusive resort restaurant

 Honestly Aerosoles in general are great, I just get annoyed that the styles available change so frequently.
-I need a back strap on my sandals for plantar issue reasons, so here and here are a couple others to look at.
+I strongly prefer a back strap on my sandals for plantar issue reasons.
+They do change/discontinue styles a lot though, which is annoying.

 Sun dresses / swimsuit cover-ups:

-I generally have good luck finding cheap, cute swimsuit cover-ups at TJ Maxx, so I recommend giving that a try.
-I also usually get lazy though, and use comfy sundresses as swimsuit cover-ups.
+Back when i actually went to stores, I generally had good luck finding cheap, cute swimsuit cover-ups at TJ Maxx, so I recommend giving that a try.
+I also usually get lazy and use comfy sundresses as swimsuit cover-ups.
 I feel a little more put-together, so if I decide to duck into a decent restaurant and have a meal I don’t have to run back and change.

-In the meantime, I’ve had good luck with Athleta .
-I have the Notsostring Bottoms in a couple colors and the Aqualuxe Twist Bikini Top in a couple sizes (they don’t seem to be offering it right now but this is similar).
-It’s a more intense bra top (I’m a D+ so need more support), and their styles definitely trend more toward support and helping you do active things while wearing a swimsuit.
+I have the Notsostring Bottoms (they don’t always offer the same styles) in a couple colors and the Aqualuxe Twist Bikini Top in a couple sizes.
+It’s a more intense bra top (I’m a D+ so need more support), and their styles definitely trend more toward support and helping you do active things (e.g. snorkeling) while wearing a swimsuit.

 Other items to including in your bag